DarrenCoppinger/playwright-milestone-project/README.md

 </h2>

 A website for a contemporary playwright Neasa O’Callaghan”.
 She is interested in developing a website the satisfies the following criteria:
-* Design a website that targets audience members who have seen her work or those who have heard about her from others and wish to she see photographs of her productions and read extracts from her currently published or soon to be published works.
+* Design a website that targets audience members who have seen her work or those who have heard about her from others and wish to see photographs of her productions and read extracts from her currently published or soon to be published works.
 * The website must showcase the playwrights work, highlight the identity of the playwright and provide a section were potential collaborators can get in contact with the playwright, such as directors, producers, actors, set/costume designers and other writers.
-* The website should provide links to the Playwright social media platforms which she uses to promote her work.
+* The website should provide links to the playwright's social media platforms which she uses to promote her work.

 This website will portrait a sense of the playwright and her work with a simple but elegant aesthetic.